Key points on what may weaken the immune system

 “I’ll often see patients who are wondering why they get sick all the time.
 They want to know if there’s something wrong with them.
 But the reality is if you’re exposed to a virus and if, for whatever reason, your immune defences are low, it’s normal that you may get sick,’ Dr Jill says.

-So, what affects your immune system?
-Dr Jill shares her insights into four common factors that may play a role in your immune health.
+So, what weakens your immune system?
+Dr Jill shares her insights into five common factors that may play a role in your immune health.
 Get ready for some interesting facts about the immune system!

 It’s probably no surprise that being a non-smoker is better for your health.
 Smoking puts you at risk for a range of health issues, including respiratory conditions, heart disease and diabetes.